exakat/php-dictionary/dictionary/arrow-function.ini.rst

 Arrow Functions
 ---------------

 Arrow functions are a type of closure with a specific syntax.
-It only accepts one expression, and uses the local context of definition.
+It only accepts one expression, and uses all the variables from the local context of definition.
+They may also be marked as ``static``, to prevent this last feature.

 .. code-block:: php